JackLeick/JackLeick/README.md

 - 👋 Hi, I’m @JackLeick
-- Programmer in financial services industry.
+- Programmer in financial services industry
 - Interested in applying technology to improve all aspects of life
-- Tinkerer - currently tinkering with generative AI applications
+- Tinkerer - currently tinkering with generative AI applications applied to finance
 - Somewhere between a 10xer and a spaghetti coder

 <!---